montyleib/meshcoretomqtt/README.md

 - Plug the repeater into the pi via USB (rak or heltec tested)
 - Configure the repeater with a unique name and setup as per meshcore guides.
 - Ensure python is installed on your pi / server device.
-- Ensure you have paho mqtt and pyserial installed
+- Ensure you have paho-mqtt and pyserial installed

   ```
   sudo apt update